 After several (mostly stagnant) years at Geocities, I've moved this site to a new ad-free server and am in the process of trying to get this site in better order.
 First project was in creating a hand-coded template that conforms to HTML and CSS specs for optimum cross-browser compatability and in consideration to persons with visibility or other difficulties.
 Secondly, select pages were remade in the new template.
 Then as of today, the first pages went online at their new home.
 More of the old pages have yet to be rebuilt and uploaded, and when that is finished, work can resume on expanding the good stuff.

-I'd like to extend heartfelt appreciation to the people who have given me such kind words of encouragement, and for the encouragement found from many fellow Nat enthusiasts and music lovers at the Steve Hoffman music forums.
+I'd like to extend heartfelt appreciation to the people who have given me such kind words of encouragement, and for the encouragement found from many fellow Nat enthusiasts and music lovers.